web-infra-dev/rsbuild/packages/document/docs/en/config/output/cleanDistPath.md

 Whether to clean all files in the dist path before starting compilation.

-By default, Builder clean up the dist file, you can disable this behavior by setting `cleanDistPath` to `false`.
+By default, Rsbuild clean up the dist file, you can disable this behavior by setting `cleanDistPath` to `false`.

 ```js
 export default {